20 Apr 2020

-- If you want to host a web site with them, I have a discount code and a musician I care about gets cheaper web hosting for a few months if you use it.
-So hit me up!
+- If you want to host a web site with them and liked this content, please use this Bandzoogle discount code – you get a discount and a musician I care about gets cheaper web hosting for a few months if you use it.

 - David Taylor is doing a wonderful blog series

 - Jim Daus Hjernøe is doing informative YouTube content about teaching music with Zoom

 - An interesting article about online jamming (or the lack thereof) by Caleb Dolister